Selection criteria for the degrees of Doctor of Philosophy in English; Master of Philosophy in English (Medieval); Master of Studies in English

 Please note that all references must be received by the application deadline, along with all other elements of the application.
 We therefore recommend contacting your referees well in advance of the deadline.

 Written work and/or portfolio produced by the student

-Applicants should submit either two pieces of work, in English, at 2,000 words apiece or a single piece of 4,000 words.
+Applicants should submit either two essays of no more than a maximum length of 2,000 words each or one essay of up to a maximum length of 4,000 words.
+Academic essays or other writing samples from your most recent qualification, written in English, are required.
 The word count does not need to include any bibliography or brief footnotes.
-We ask that applicants closely observe the specified word count, due to the volume of applications we receive and our deadlines for making decisions and notifying candidates.
 Extracts from longer pieces of work may be submitted, but should be prefaced by a note which puts them in context.
-It is preferable to submit essays related to the area and in the subject in which the applicants wish to work.
-The written work will be assessed for its analytical and critical acumen, the applicant's ability to construct and defend an argument, and for power of expression.
+It is preferable to submit essays related to the area and in the subject in which you wish to work.
+This work will be assessed for its analytical and critical acumen, the applicant's ability to construct and defend an argument, and for power of expression.

 The CV should be primarily focussed on academic achievement; you may also list work experience and extracurricular interests as in a regular curriculum vitae.

 For applicants to the DPhil, the research proposal should be an outline of your research plans (in English) of a maximum of 1,500 words.
 This will be assessed for the coherence and viability of the project, the originality of the project, the feasibility of its successful completion in the time available for the course (three or at most four years), evidence of understanding of appropriate research skills required for successful completion of the project, and of appropriate training at master’s level or equivalent to undertake the project.